awesome-myst/awesome-myst/contributing.md

 - Keep descriptions short and simple, but descriptive.
 - Start the description with a capital and end with a full stop/period.
 - Start the description with either a verb or a noun phrase.
-- Don't add `-s` suffix if the description starts with a verb.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title

 Thank you for your suggestions!